 If you decide to make a complaint in writing, Mrs Hird will contact you to discuss the problem and you will usually be invited to a meeting within five working days of you requesting a meeting.
 She will then conduct a full investigation of the complaint and may interview any members of staff or pupils concerned.
 You will receive a written response to your complaint within ten working days of any meeting or of any written complaint where you have not asked for a meeting.
 You will also receive an indication of what you need to do if you want to take the matter further.

 If you are still not satisfied, you may wish to make a formal complaint to the governing body.

-You should write to the Chair of Governors of the school, Mark Boagey.
+You should write to the Chair of Governors of the school, Tom Cooper.
 You can reach here through the school.
 He will try to see if there is a way forward and will meet with you within ten working days.